MohammadSamavat/SISC/README.md

 A. The Excel file named "Pairs.xlsx" contains the IDs (names) of the two members of the paired observations along with their values.

-.CSV file name: "Pairs.xlsx" with four columns as follows: "G1_ID"    "G1_Value" "G2_ID"    "G2_Value"
+.xlsx file name: "Pairs.xlsx" with four columns as follows: "G1_ID"    "G1_Value" "G2_ID"    "G2_Value"

 B. The Excel file named "Complete_Set.xlsx" contains the complete sample of the observations for the feature.

-Excel file name: Complete_Set.xlsx with two columns: "Feature_ID"    "Feature_Value"
+.xlsx file name: Complete_Set.xlsx with two columns: "Feature_ID"    "Feature_Value"

 Place both Excel files in the same directory as the main file.